mlettini/matthewlettini.me/src/work/team-reminders.md

 <div class="inner">

 Creating the browser-based desktop notification was a fun challenge.
 Since some browsers implement desktop notifications differently, we only had enough resources to support our most popular browsers.
 Browser notifications are also an opt-in feature.
 These two realities created a few error states we had to support and communicate to the user.
-However, they also allowed us to offer desktop notifications to our desktop applications users, which was an added benefit and source of delight.
+However, they also allowed us to offer desktop notifications to our desktop application users, which was an added benefit and delight.

 </div>